freestyleabg/pinterest-data-pipeline792/README.md

 Automated scripts facilitate the ingestion of simulated data into Kafka and Kinesis, managing connections, data retrieval, and the formatting and sending of data to service-specific endpoints.

-### Databricks Notebooks
+### Data Processing

-Databricks notebooks are utilized for tasks such as data processing:
+Databricks notebooks are central to the data processing tasks in this pipeline.
+They are utilized for a range of operations, including:

 #### Batch Data Processing

 `batch_processing_pipeline.ipynb` leverages Spark SQL within Databricks for batch processing.
 This part of the pipeline is crucial for storing data long-term for backup, data retention, and analytical purposes.
 It allows for the accumulation of large datasets over time which can be analyzed to discover trends, perform comprehensive data analysis, or generate reports.
-Batch processing is typically less time-sensitive than stream processing and is scheduled at regular intervals (e.g., nightly or weekly).
+Batch processing, while typically less time-sensitive than stream processing, is scheduled to occur daily in this setup, ensuring consistent data updates and availability for analysis.

 #### Stream Data Processing